 In 1974, 9-year-old Michelle LeBeau arrives in fictional Deerhorn, Wisc., to live with her father’s parents.
 She’s the daughter of a white American father and a Japanese mother.
 The townspeople – especially her classmates – are not accepting.

-Paranormal explorer Curt Strutz, cast member of the cable show, “Paranormal Generation,” will present an exciting program rich in history, storytelling and personal experiences to set the mood for Halloween.
-“Visiting the Beyond” will be offered at 6:30 p.m.
-Monday, October 24, at the Fond du Lac Public Library.
+Paranormal explorer Curt Strutz, cast member of the cable show, Paranormal Generation, will present an exciting program rich in history, storytelling and personal experiences.
+Visiting the Beyond will be offered at 6:30 p.m.
+Thursday, November 8, at the Fond du Lac Public Library.
 The program is recommended for teens and adults.